martibosch/snakemacs/README.md

 * yasnippet
 * zenburn theme

-It is useful to check that the Python libraries required for ``elpy'' are installed to get a better coding experience
+It is useful to check that the Python libraries required for **elpy** are installed to get a better coding experience